 Miss Moyo is a regular theatre performer and has appeared in numerous productions aimed mostly at bringing awareness to the issues she holds dear.
 She spent majority of her teen years volunteering and contributing to life changing causes such as Peace is love, a yearly play to raise funds for organisations working against Gender Based Violence.
 In her spare time TJ offers mentorship and guidance to young women under her work with The African Women Leadership Academy.
 However, she also sits on the board of a national NGO Higher Heights for Girls in Botswana which she spearheaded forming at the age of 20.
 In her work with Higher Heights for Girls Tshepo works towards training adolescents in Sexual Reproductive Health Rights and Responsibilities and Gender Based Violence.
 She has had the opportunity to use this work with in-school adolescents to inform the 2036 Botswana Vision as she was called on to give her expertise in 2016.
 Miss Moyo is not only an avid activist, reader, facilitator and present member of society but also a colourful nourished writer and performance artist.

-This conversation took place in the charming sweetspot of Fego Cafe in Gaborone, Botswana by person.
+This conversation took place in the charming sweetspot of Fego Cafe in Gaborone, Botswana in person.